abhipatel0/PennyPouch/README.txt

 3:16 am
 I know its too late but I have to do it....
 Updated the copyright year which will automaticaly update.

+3:28
+Successfully Published my webapp on azure.. now I can say that my assignment 1 is completed..
+I learned many things while doing this assignment, abd I really enjoyed the process... ;)

+And Here's the link of my webapp:- https://pennypouch20231013032331.azurewebsites.net